davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 I worked on the majority of the document in terms of the beginning answers, and made revisions as needed.
 I also am working on the front end design for the team as well.

 ### Azaan Kalfe
+I helped with the ER digaram with end points, the coding guideline the risk assessment and with the project schedule.

 ### Ahmed Helow